Comcast’s new wireless service, Xfinity Mobile, is now live

 The service itself runs on top of Verizon’s network (disclosure: Verizon owns TechCrunch parent AOL), but also includes access to Comcast’s existing 16 million Wi-Fi hotspots.
 The idea is that Xfinity Mobile users will be automatically switched over to the hotspots when in range, saving them on their data usage and enjoying better connection speeds.

-The Xfinity Mobile app also includes access to Comcast’s TV streaming service, through the Xfinity Stream app.
+Xfinity Mobile also includes access to Comcast’s TV streaming service, through the Xfinity Stream app.
 This offers up to 200 live TV channels on demand, plus 40,000 on-demand shows and movies.

 Meanwhile, the Xfinity Mobile app offers customers the ability to track their data use and manage payment options, and they can text customer support for help at any time.